 12. Most seeds like a warmer soil to germinate so I use a shop light with regular bulbs and set it down over everything.
 There are some seeds which like a cooler soil to germinate so again read the instructions.
 The shop light will warm the soil and provide light which helps many seeds in their germination.
 I also use an electric heating mat for some seeds.

-Note – March 2016 – I’m testing out a thermostat for the heat mats.
+A heat mat with thermostat also helps keeps the tray warm.
 Shaw Nature Reserve uses a temperature of 70 degrees which seems a bit chilly to me.

 13. In a week or two or three your seeds will germinate and you can take off the plastic top.